Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 in Europe often appear to be linked to conflicts occurring in other

-in Islamophobic incidents.
-The Assembly affirms that no individual
+also recorded an increase in Islamophobic incidents.
+The Assembly

-shall be held responsible, on the basis of their actual or perceived
+affirms that no individual shall be held responsible, on the basis

-in the name of that religion or belief.
+committed by others purportedly in the name of that religion or

 5. The Assembly highly values and supports the work of ECRI,